 1. 2022: The Year of Smart Factories

-In 2022, factories and manufacturing facilities are poised to pass the tipping point of smart factory adoption, moving from occasional or sporadic implementation of smart equipment to more full-fledged systems, taking advantage of the full potential of data analytics and communication between machinery and central monitoring tools will allow manufacturers to continue to expand their efficiency.
+In 2022, factories and manufacturing facilities are poised to pass the tipping point of smart factory adoption, moving from occasional or sporadic implementation of smart equipment to more full-fledged systems.
+Taking advantage of the full potential of data analytics and communication between machinery and central monitoring tools will allow manufacturers to continue to expand their efficiency.

-- As older equipment continues to be phased out, newer machines come equipped with onboard sensors and monitoring tools.
+- As older equipment continues to be phased out, more and more newer machines will be equipped with onboard sensors and monitoring tools.

 - Manufacturers will be increasingly motivated to implement smart technology in order to keep pace with competitors who are seeing the benefits of the same.

-2. Increased Focus on Sustainability and Carbon Neutralit
+2. Increased Focus on Sustainability and Carbon Neutrality

 As ESG - environmental, social and governance - issues become more of a concern for manufacturers, the importance of sustainable processes and pursuit of carbon-neutral practices will become more prominent.
 In addition to sustainability requirements for government, municipal, and institutional contracts, manufacturers can expect to see more ESG requirements from commercial customers as well.